accordproject/cicero-ui/src/plugins/README.md

 ### What it does?

-A custom Slate plugin for using editable, highlighted variables within a clause.
+A custom Slate plugin for using non-editable, highlighted computed fields within a clause.
-Using ComputedPlugin to add a variable and define schema for the addition of variable in the format defined by [slate.js](https://docs.slatejs.org/) as its used in the markdown-editor.
+Use ComputedPlugin to add a computed field and define schema for the addition of a computed field in the format defined by [slate.js](https://docs.slatejs.org/) as its used in the markdown-editor.

 ### Usage